Te Puna Ora o Mataatua, Māori Health Services

 Wai

-The wai flows towards the puna (spring) reconnecting us to the healthy rejuvenating source and then flows back and forth, up and down, interweaving and connecting our clients, whānau and communities.
+The wai flows towards the puna (spring) reconnecting us to the healthy rejuvenating source and then flows back and forth, up and down, interweaving and connecting our whānau and communities.

 The puna symbolises the importance of water to the health and wellbeing of all living things.